dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * `java -server` - hotspot try to optimize code for OS peak loads

 ###### Java Memory Model
-memory basics;
+CPU provides 2 types of memory model:
+* strong memory model - all processors see exactly the same value for all memory location
+* weak memory model - special cpu instruction called memory barriers, needed to flush/invalidate cache and see main memory values
+Recent trend in cpu design favor weak model, cause it allows greater scallability between multiple cores memory basics;
 proc can only access byte, so there is no way to read/write single bit, only whole byte, 8 bit, can be read at a time that's why although boolean can be stored in single bit `true/false` - it's size still a byte in modern pc